ths-rwth/smtrat/doc/markdown/installation/build_cmake.md

 We suggest initiating this procedure from a separate build directory, called 'out-of-source' building.
 This keeps the source directory free from files created during the building process.

-CMake Options for building CArL.
+CMake Options for building SMT-RAT.
 ------------

 Run `ccmake` to obtain a list of all available options or change them.